seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 nobody can reproduce once the session ends.
 A structural quantity this engine needs and cannot reach is a gap reported by name, never a fetch performed quietly.

+**The tree is brought current BEFORE the gate runs, and a red gate is read only after that.** `git fetch` and fast-forward, then gate. **A red gate is not a stale payload until the TREE has been proven current**, because the gate reads a file out of the working tree and a tree behind `origin/main` presents a payload the producer replaced hours ago — the identical exit code, the identical stderr, and a fresh payload sitting on `main` the whole time. **Measured 01.09, fourth run:** exit 3 at an age of 3189 s, fast-forward, exit 0 at 172 s, nothing about the payload having changed.
+Asking the Boss to run `LIVE SNAP` against a stale tree makes him perform a routing action to repair the engine's own bookkeeping, and it is the one request §1's sentence must never become.

 **The file being present is not freshness.** `ts` is checked on every read without
 exception: a payload from an earlier session looks exactly like a payload from this one, and the timestamp is the only evidence that distinguishes them.